Anku5hk/Programmers_guide_to_Python/book.md

 iteration is O(n).
 ### 3.4 Set
 * Are unordered collection of non repeating sequence of items.
 Sets are mutable.
 Sets are iterable, but Indexing/Slicing doesn't work as their order don't matter.
 * Items/Members inside a set should be hashable (must have a *\_\_hash\_\_()* method), which means its hash value must never changes during its lifetime.
-Numbers, strings & tuple(with hashable items in them) are hashable.
+Numbers, strings & tuple (with hashable items in them) are hashable.
 This behaviour allows sets to check if a particular object is unique from other members and also to perform operations like intersection, union.
-* Sets are used to maintain unique values and in "membership testing" i.e check if the variable is already present in the set.
+* Sets are used to maintain unique values and in membership testing i.e check if the variable is already present in the set.
 Like in BFS/DFS algorithms for checking visited nodes.
 ```Python
 ## create set
 my_set = set() # create a empty set